-If students miss class, they are responsible for obtaining class notes from other students and/or for meeting the professor during office hours.
+If a student misses a class, it is ultimately their responsibility to find out what has been missed.
+Ideally, they should find out what they missed from a classmate.
 Any work missed in class because of an excused absence may be made up within one week of the return to the class.
 Any work missed that was a quiz or other test must be made up outside of class time and will, in the interest of intellectual honesty, be a slightly different test than the one given in class.